Neri Bandiera

-Neri Ricardo Bandiera (born 3 July 1989) is an Argentine professional footballer who plays as a winger for Atlético Grau.
+Neri Ricardo Bandiera (born 3 July 1989) is an Argentine professional footballer who plays as a winger for Cienciano.

 Career

-Bandiera's career started with ADIUR in 2008, in 2009 he departed to join Primera B Nacional side Tiro Federal but was released soon after.
+Bandiera's career started with ADIUR in 2008; in 2009 he departed to join Primera B Nacional side Tiro Federal but was released soon after.
 Following his release from Tiro Federal, he joined Renato Cesarini, a club founded in honour of Renato Cesarini.
 His stay with the team lasted three years until he left to join Torneo Argentino B side Sarmiento in early 2013, however his stay in Resistencia was short as he left soon after.
 He signed for Torneo Argentino A's Juventud Unida on 3 August 2013.
 His debut came on 18 August in an away win against Chaco For Ever.

-It took him thirteen league matches until he scored his first goal for the club, it came on 9 March 2014 in a draw versus Libertad.
+It took him thirteen league matches until he scored his first goal for the club; it came on 9 March 2014 in a draw versus Libertad.
 Two more goals followed in 2013–14 before he participated in fourteen games and scored four times in the 2014 Torneo Federal A, a division Juventud Unida moved into at the start of 2014, as he and Juventud won promotion into the 2015 Primera B Nacional after winning Zone 4 in the 2014 Torneo Federal A. He played in forty of the club's forty-two league fixtures in 2015 and scored six goals.
 In 2016, Bandiera joined Argentine Primera División club Aldosivi.

-He went onto make thirty-seven appearances and score six goals in all competitions for Aldosivi in a season that ended with relegation.
+He went on to make thirty-seven appearances and score six goals in all competitions for Aldosivi in a season that ended with relegation.
 On 4 July 2017, Bandiera joined Primera División team Belgrano.
 He made his Belgrano debut on 25 August versus Banfield.
 Bandiera was signed by Curicó Unido of the Chilean Primera División.